 Colorado became the 38th state on August 1.

 Colorado became the 38th state on August 1.
 Known as the Centennial State, it was incorporated 100 years after the signing of the Declaration of Independence.

 The University of Colorado opened.

-State Preparatory School founded as part of University because of a lack of adequately prepared high school graduates.
+State Preparatory School (later Boulder High) was founded as part of University because of a lack of adequately prepared high school graduates.

 Mary Rippon appointed first woman professor at CU.

 Mary Rippon was appointed first woman professor at CU, making her the first female to teach at a state university in the country.

 Boulder’s new train depot was dedicated at 14th and Water St (Canyon Blvd).

 The Boulder Camera was founded to cover local news and became a daily the next year.
 Still in publication, today it is known as the Daily Camera.